How to Build Your Photography Portfolio's SEO (Without Being an SEO Expert)

 Not all links are equal.
 The best backlinks for photographers:

 Come from relevant sites.
 A link from a wedding blog to a wedding photographer is more valuable than a random link from an unrelated site.
+Google measures the thematic relevance between the linking page and your portfolio.
+Stock photo attribution links often excel here because websites use photos that relate to their content—and that content usually has some connection to your photography niche.

 Come from established sites.
 A link from a site with its own strong SEO passes more value than a link from a brand new blog.
+Domain authority matters.
+Focus your outreach energy on sites that have been around for years and have built their own credibility.

 Building Your SEO Over Time